tombombadilom/ags/README.md

 - Each of those projects allow LLM to be executed localy
 - For some you need GPU ,
 - For others you just need CPU and an little RAM
-- Finally some otheres need a bit of GPU , RAM and GPU
+- Finally some others need a bit of GPU , RAM and GPU

 ## Ollama
 - [Project Web Site](https://ollama.com/)